Sign In to see current Signals.

 Weekly Technical Indicators: [See FXA weekly technical indicators chart]

-The weekly MACD line is below its signal line since September 29, 2017.
+The weekly MACD line is below its signal line since March 2, 2018.
 This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is near its high and getting bigger.
-It indicates that the current medium-term downtrend is strong.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term downtrend is getting weak.
 Use the following link to access a MACD help.

 Short-term trend: [See FXA short-term trend chart]